jernejcic/GhostThemeStarter/README.md

 ### screen.scss

+This file should not be edited when making a theme.
+Instead put your CSS in screen.custom.scss.

 Built as `screen.css`.

 This is the main CSS file used on the front it.
 It links to the other SCSS files to build the master CSS file for the front-end.

 ### post.scss

+This file should not be edited when making a theme.
+Instead put your CSS in the `post.custom.scss`.

 Built as `post.css`.

 This file should not be linked to in the theme.
 It is pulled into the `screen.css` file during compilation.

 This file should contain all styling directly related to how text inside of a post will look on the page.
 Ghost currently has plans to allow dynamic styling in the post editor and will use this file.

+### SCSS Compilation Errors

+If you get an error when you first try to compile the SCSS, make sure that you created the following files:

+- theme/assets/css/screen.custom.scss
+- theme/assets/css/post.custom.scss

 ## Dependencies